 - Common goals

 This is just a brief, basic overview of the possibilities surrounding divorce, infertility, and staying married.
-Gadoua goes into much more detail in Contemplating Divorce – it’s an amazing book, and belongs on the shelf of even happily married couples!
-She discusses how to rebuild marriages in practical ways — and I describe four specific ways in How to Decide About Getting Divorced.
+Gadoua goes into much more detail in Contemplating Divorce – it’s a great book that belongs on the shelf of all married couples.
+She discusses how to rebuild marriages in practical ways.